 I hate to be a killjoy for all you Cargo fans and owners, however we are here to help you keep a realistic expectations.
 Why draft Cargo as a top-five outfielder when he may put up Shin-Soo Choo like numbers?

-Topics: Carlos Gonzalez
+Tags: Carlos Gonzalez